IngeniousIdiocy/vibeslop/claudelights/README-V2.md

 # LC7001 Bridge V2 — AI-Powered Smart Lighting for Your Entire Network

-> **"Hey, turn on the kitchen lights to 50%"** — and it just works.
+> **"Hey, my kid is going to be late for the bus, so strobe the lights in their room for a minute"** — and it just works.
 From your iPhone, from your Mac, from any AI agent on your network.

 The LC7001 Bridge V2 transforms your Legrand/Wattstopper LC7001 lighting controller into a network-accessible, AI-powered lighting brain.
 Speak naturally.
 Control everything.
 Let AI handle the details.